 Barmaid: Mmm, you're an handsome fellow.
 Arthur: Well, just wouldn't be the first to say it.
 Barmaid: Oh.
 No, sorry.
 I was talkin' about your friend here.
 (Looks suggestively at Merlin.)
 Arthur:(shocked) Him?
 Merlin:(smirking at Arthur) Thank you.

-Lila (Jamie Murray) from Dexter, Dexter's psychotic girlfriend from season 2 has back hair and extremely pale complexion.
+Lila (Jamie Murray) from Dexter, Dexter's psychotic girlfriend from season 2 has black hair and extremely pale complexion.
 Angel describes her as a perfect porcelain doll and says that with skin like hers, she should stay outside the beach and sunshine.
 Dexter's sister Debra offers a different perspective.
 She says she's pale like a fucking corpse, and compares her to a vampire several times.

 Deirdre:(After seeing a raven drinking blood out of the snow) I will love a man with hair the color of the raven, skin as white as snow, and lips as red as blood.